microsoft/coe-starter-kit/ALMAcceleratorForAdvancedMakers/SAMPLESOLUTIONSETUPGUIDE.md

 The pipeline variable is **AadGroupTeamConfiguration**.
 This pipeline variable is used for mapping **Dataverse Teams and Roles** to specific **Azure Active Directory Groups** after the solution is imported into an environment.
 The security roles will need to added to the ALM Accelerator Sample Solution if they are not manually created in the target environment.

-1. The format of the JSON for these variables take the form of an array of objects.
+1. The format of the json for these variables take the form of an array of objects.
 One or many roles can be applied to any given team and these roles provide permissions to solution components required by the users in the group.

    ```json
    [